UnifiedCo/Magento_ImageLoad/README.md

 ##Features
 - Lazy loading of hover images - images will load only once, and only after product hover
 - You can set custom image as hover one, or leave functionality as default and show the Second image in gallery
+- Responsive websites ready - hover image will always have resolution of original loaded image no matter of actual size of screen

 ##Requirements
 This module requires jQuery to run.